 Designated Safeguarding Lead – main procedural steps

-Begin an individual case file for each child involved which will hold a record of communications and actions to be stored securely (see Section on Records, Monitoring and Transfer).
+Begin an individual case file for each child involved which will hold a record of communications and actions to be stored securely on CPOMS (see section on Records, Monitoring and Transfer).
 Include a chronology of case activity.

 Where initial enquiries do not justify a referral to the investigating agencies, inform the initiating adult and monitor the situation.
 If in doubt, seek advice from the First Response professionals consultation line.